 Here you can find some third-party programs interfaced to polymake, which are not available as packages at their original sites.
 We have just built these packages for our own use and want to share them with other polymake users, however, we don't offer any further support.
 Please contact the software authors and respect the licensing terms.

-Lacking dependences can be resolved by including this repository into your software repository list.
+On openSUSE, Lacking dependences can be resolved by including this repository into your software repository list.